sfofgalaxy/ziffer_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zifan(Ziffer) Peng is a Data Engineer at Shopee.
+He obtained his Bachelor degree from Zhejiang University in 2021 and Master degree from The Hong Kong University of Science and Technology.
+His research interests include Software Engineer, Programming language and High Performance Compute.
 {style="text-align: justify;"}